jdjossou/mpchacks2026/README.md

 Traditional study materials are passive.
 Staring at dense text books or slideshows leads to poor recall and disengagement.

 ### The Solution
-Clashroom turns learning into a high-stakes investigation.
-By translating your files into a classic arcade debate game, it forces active recall and critical evaluation of facts in real-time.
+Clashroom turns learning into a high-stakes debate about your course material!
+By translating your files into a classic arcade game, it forces active recall and critical evaluation of facts in real-time.

 * **The Debate Stage**: Classmates float on screen, asserting statements generated directly from your source notes.
-* **The Truth Bullets**: You are handed bullets containing raw, factual counter-arguments.
+* **The Flashcards**: You are handed flashcards containing possible corrections for the statements.
-* **The Interrogation**: You must read the active statement, check your bullet inventory, drag the correct fact-check bullet, and fire it directly at the lie.
-Correcting the lie rotates the statement out, while getting it wrong or missing penalizes your time by 10 seconds.
+* **The Interrogation**: You must read the active statement, check your flashcards, drag the correct flashcard to the statement to correct it.
+Correcting the statement rotates the statement out, while getting it wrong or missing penalizes your time by 10 seconds.
 * **Letter Grades and Sharing**: Completing the case grades your performance from S to D. Once finished, you can save your customized study session as a portable .clashroom file and share it with friends to test their understanding.

 > [!TIP]